clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 **Notes about Weave Net add-on**

 If you choose the `Weave Net` add-on, then you must make the following changes because it installs itself in the :file:`/opt/cni/bin` directory.

-If you are using Docker and `Weave Net`, edit the :file:`kubeadm.conf` file to
-add:

-..  code-block:: bash

-    Environment="KUBELET_NETWORK_ARGS=--network-plugin=cni --cni-conf-dir=/etc/cni/net.d --cni-bin-dir=/opt/cni/bin"

-If you are using CRI-O and `Weave Net`, you must complete the following steps.
+For using CRI-O and `Weave Net`, you must complete the following steps.

 #.
 Edit the :file:`/etc/crio/crio.conf` file to change `plugin_dir` from: